kfoley123/pokemoncard_frontend/README.md

 # _Pokemon Card Database_

-A database of Pokemon Cards that you can view or add to personal collections.
+A frontend app that links to an API of Pokemon Cards that you can view or add to personal collections.

 ---